kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## Key Takeaway

-You don't need to make the window bigger.
+You don't need to make the window bigger
-You need to use it better.
+You need to use it better
 Good prompt design and smart retrieval always outperform brute force

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.